Never Knowingly Undersold

 What do we mean by a high street competitor?

-Our national high street competitors trade on the same basis as us.
-They have premises on a high street or comparable shopping destination, which are freely open to the public on the UK mainland.
+Our high street competitors trade on the same basis as us.
+They have multiple premises on high streets or comparable shopping destinations, nationwide, which are freely open to the public on the UK mainland.
 They stock a reasonable range of goods for customers to buy and take away, with clearly displayed prices.
 Their websites trade under the same brand and on the same basis as their high street shops.

 Which prices do we match?